10 Different Types of Ecommerce Websites in 2023

 Affiliate selling will allow you additional revenue based on a commission.
 That way, you can generate profits from direct sales or user actions.
 Both selling on the marketplaces and your online shop can be profitable.

 Real-world examples can be incredibly useful in highlighting the benefits and drawbacks of the types of ecommerce websites available.
 Take an individual brand or vendor-specific website for example.
-It is perfect for small or even large businesses with a loyal customer base.
+It is perfect for small or even the largest ecommerce sites with a loyal customer base.

 Meanwhile, a multi-vendor online retailer like Amazon or Etsy could provide greater exposure to a wider range of customers.
 However, it may come with less control over policies.
 Large audiences are on offer for sellers through marketplaces such as eBay or Walmart Marketplace.